Notify me

 Rolex:

 The iconic crown logo of Rolex is an embodiment of luxury, prestige, and exclusivity.
 The crown symbolizes superiority, asserting Rolex as the “king” of watches.
-This logo communicates the brand’s high-end positioning, targeting affluent consumers who seek unparalleled craftsmanship and status symbolization.
+This logo communicates the brand’s (relatively) high-end positioning, targeting affluent consumers who seek unparalleled craftsmanship and status symbolization.

 The Rolex crown logo has undergone subtle changes since its inception in the 1920s.
 Initially, it featured a textual inscription alongside the crown, which gradually evolved into the minimalistic, timeless crown emblem seen today.
 Its evolution signifies Rolex’s enduring commitment to precision and luxury.